ketakopter/spq/README.md

 0.00100584
 ```

-A physical quantity has factory methods to initialize the quantity from any of the defined units.
+A physical quantity has factory methods to initialize the quantity from any of the defined units, resulting in a functional interface.
 The units are accessible as attributes of the quantity, resulting in a compact interface.
 No "convert_to", no strings needed - just ask for the value in the wanted unit directly.

 Internally the value of the quantity is expressed in the main unit (e.g. _m_ for distance).
 You can use the variable to feed them into any function and perform calculations: this way the computations will be consistent.
 If you like, you can convert a variable to another unit for your output.
 Or you can use the package to perform quick unit conversions.
 It works with numpy arrays, too.